apache/mxnet/docs/tutorials/python/symbol.md

 Each symbol takes a (unique) string name. *Variable* often defines the inputs, or free variables.
-Other symbols take a symbol as their input (*data*), and might accept other hyper parameters, such as the number of hidden neurons (*num_hidden*) or the activation type (*act_type*).
+Other symbols take a symbol as their input (*data*), and might accept other hyperparameters, such as the number of hidden neurons (*num_hidden*) or the activation type (*act_type*).

 The symbol can be seen simply as a function taking several arguments whose names